FEUP-tiago-repositories/lbaw/artifacts/ER/ER.md

 ### <u> User Profiles </u>

-_SportsHub_ serves three main user types: **Administrators** who manage the overall system and ensure smooth operation; **Individual Users** including casual sports players, tourists, and digital nomads who search for activities, book spaces, and write reviews; and **Businesses** (facility owners and providers) who register their spaces, manage availability and pricing, and interact with user feedback.
+_SportsHub_ serves four main user types: **Visitors** who are unauthenticated users that can browse the platform and may choose to sign in or sign up, **Administrators** who manage the overall system and ensure smooth operation; **Individual Users** including casual sports players, tourists, and digital nomads who search for activities, book spaces, and write reviews; and **Businesses** (facility owners and providers) who register their spaces, manage availability and pricing, and interact with user feedback.

 ## A2: Actors and User stories